Thompson runs for 3 TDs as No. 22 K-State routs Kansas 38-10

 The Wildcats ended any chance of a comeback with a 75-yard touchdown drive to open the second half.
 It was capped by Thompson scrambling to his right, then winning a race with Kansas safety Mike Lee to the end zone for his sixth touchdown rushing in the past two weeks.

-Thompson added a seventh early in the fourth quarter, when new Kansas State coach Chris Klieman began to grind away his first win in the 108-year history of the series.
+Thompson added a seventh early in the fourth quarter, when Klieman began to grind away his first win in the 108-year history of the series.

+“They’re a good football team, and I told Les that before the game, they’re doing some really good things, especially offensively,” Klieman said.
+“It’s a healthy rivalry because both teams have gotten better, and both teams I think — they’re going to win some games still in this league.”

 BROTHERLY LOVE